OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | preset      | false     | String | Variability Preset to used when resolving variability. |
 | error       | false     | String | The expected error that is thrown.                     |

-## Conformance Tests
+## Conformance Test Suite

-Part of this specification is a variety of conformance tests for Variability4TOSCA implementations.
+Part of this specification is conformance test suite to evaluate Variability4TOSCA implementations.
-The tests can be found [here](../conformance-tests).
+The test suite can be found [here](conformance-tests/introduction.md).

 ## Limitations